Expedition to Ösel (1711): Expedition

 The expeditionary force of 530 men, including 443 privates and 87 officers and non-commissioned officers, finally embarked on the vessels at Helsinki on 30 September, but was forced to wait for favorable winds until 3 October.
 A strong storm on the night of 4 to 5 October scattered the ships, although the separated vessels were eventually found.
 After provisioning with additional supplies, the force sailed from Hangö Udd on 24 October, reaching anchor between Ösel and Wormsö the next day.
 Intelligence from a landing party on Wormsö determined no Russian troops were on the islands and that the garrison in Reval was weak.
 However, a severe storm from 25 October to 3 November damaged ships, and due to the constant bad weather, lack of provisions, and the troops' insufficient winter clothing, the Council of War aboard the frigate Wolgast decided on 30 October to abandon the attempt to reconquer Ösel.
-The expedition returned to Hangö Udd in early November, though many of the transports suffered damaged.
+The expedition returned to Hangö Udd on 2 November, though many of the transports suffered damaged.